Giuseppe1992/Distrinet/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Distrinet is compatible with python 3.6 or latest versions.
+Distrinet is compatible with python 3.6 or grater versions.

 You need:
 * an Amazon AWS account [link](https://aws.amazon.com/)